ast816/TrackApp/README.md

 <!-- WEBAPP TUTORIAL-->
 ## Navigating Through The App
 ### Home
 Home Page appears as soon as you launch the web-application.
-You can check out the project description and User Manual.
+Check out the project description and User Manual here.
 <img src="Face-Recognition-Attendance-Projects/apps/step 1.jpg" alt="Home screen" width="700"/>
 ### Hello New User
 * New users can enter their details and click on the submit button